wesauis/lotus-theme/__test__/operators.md

 - I'm ignoring the comma operator, for now...
 - maybe assignment operators can be colored based on the operation
-- c pointers/ref needs a bit of time

 ```js
 // Arithmetic